Huesca Cathedral

-The Holy Cathedral of the Transfiguration of the Lord, also known as the Cathedral of Saint Mary of Huesca, is a Roman Catholic church in Huesca, in Aragon, north-eastern Spain.
+The Cathedral of the Transfiguration of the Lord, also known as the Cathedral of Saint Mary, is a Roman Catholic church in Huesca, in Aragon, north-eastern Spain.
 It is the seat of the Bishop of Huesca.
 Its architecture is Gothic, and its construction began in the late 13th century and was finished in the early 16th century.

 Construction

 The project of building the Cathedral of Huesca was initiated during the time of James I of Aragon (1213–1276), which is rather late when compared to other churches in the area, which date back to the Romanesque period.
 This is because in Huesca, Christian worship took place for almost two centuries in the mosque building, until the late 13th century.
 As the newly consecrated bishop of Huesca, the nephew of James I (James Sarroca), the king considered Christian worship in the mosque inappropriate.
 So in 1273, he proposed the building of a new gothic cathedral, which was on the increase in Europe, on top of the old mosque (of which just a horseshoe arch in the cloister area, which could have been used entry to the minaret tower of the mosque).
 But several lawsuits delayed the start of construction until 1294.
 The initial design proposed a construction of three naves, with five chapels at the front and a transept.

 Situated next to the old mosque the Wasqah Taifa, it came up in the 12th century.
 The small Romanesque church was dedicated to Saint Mary of Joy.
 It comprises a frame with three archivolts: a segmented interior and external columns at the entrance.
 The innermost archivolt is decorated with Zamoran coils.
 Alight by a pair of two pairs of pilasters and chapels, with their corresponding shafts, with simple interior decoration.
 A part of the original Romanesque cloister is attached to the north side of the temple of which only the north and east bays and the southern part remain.
 The west bay was destroyed to build the Gothic cloister of Pope Luna, extending the south and north bays of the Romanesque.

 The general design of the temple consists of a Latin cross with side chapels and three naves of four sections as well as the transept.

 The front was built with five apses between 1294 and 1309.
 The north wall of the transept was also constructed, with its round-arched doorway the annexe, which was used for the vestry (the "Old Sacristy) and for archiving.
 Construction of the lateral naves took place between 1296 and 1304 Later he built the side chapels by his own initiative.